-Service of summons issued under Part XV
+Service of summons

-82. (1) Any summons issued by the Director General under Part XV may be served on any person by delivering or tendering to him a copy thereof signed by the Director General:
+82. (1) Any summons issued by the Director General may be served on any person by delivering or tendering to him a copy thereof signed by the Director General:

-- (a) if the person to be summoned cannot be found and has an agent empowered to accept service of the summons on his behalf, service on such agent shall be sufficient; - (b) if the person to be summoned cannot be found and has no agent empowered to accept service of the summons on his behalf, service on any adult member, not being a domestic servant, of the family of the person to be summoned who is residing with him shall be deemed good and sufficient service. - (2) When such summons is addressed to a corporation, it may be served-
+- (a) if the person to be summoned cannot be found and has an agent empowered to accept service of the summons on his behalf, service on such agent shall be sufficient; - (b) if the person to be summoned cannot be found and has no agent empowered to accept service of the summons on his behalf, service on any adult member, not being a domestic employee, of the family of the person to be summoned whois residing with him shall be deemed good and sufficient service.